 2 Weeks in Costa Rica Budget

-If you’re staying in hotels that are about $100 a night, spending about $60 a day on food and doing a few tours, your estimated cost for this sample 14 day Costa Rica itinerary will be around $1800-2000 per person not including the car rental.
-Your budget really depends on where you stay, where you eat and what you do (excursions/tours). *All prices in USD.*
+If you’re staying in hotels that are about $100 USD a night, spending about $60 USD a day on food and doing a few tours, your estimated cost for this sample 14 day Costa Rica itinerary will be around $1800-2000 USD per person not including the car rental or flights.

 Want more itinerary ideas?
 Check out this 1 week Costa Rica itinerary, this 5 day Guanacaste itinerary, another 14 day itinerary or this 10 day Costa Rica itinerary.